fetchai/fetchd/CONTRIBUTING.md

 For bug reports, it is important that we can reproduce and confirm it.
 For this, we need you to provide a minimal reproduction instruction (this is part of the bug report issue template).

-You can file new issues by selecting from our [new issue templates](https://github.com/fetchai/fetchd/issues/new/choose) and filling out the issue template.
+You can file new issues by selecting from our [new issue templates](https://github.com/fetchai/uAgents/fetchd/new/choose) and filling out the issue template.
 <!-- markdown-link-check-enable -->

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. All Pull Requests should be based off of and opened against the `master` branch.
+1. All Pull Requests should be based off of and opened against the `main` branch.

     <!-- markdown-link-check-disable -->
 2. Search [Existing PRs](https://github.com/fetchai/fetchd/pulls) for an open or closed PR that relates to your submission.